 At our hospital for suicidal thoughts in Chandler, AZ, our philosophy is centered on helping our patients find hope, purpose, and optimism.
 Hope is the recognition that our patients’ future can be different and is the fuel necessary for complete recovery.
 Our highly trained and qualified staff aim to help clients define their purpose outside of addiction and mental illness.
 We want to guide them in developing discharge plans that emphasize their strengths, goals, and desired purpose.
 At our treatment center, we approach all of our clients with optimism about their recovery and about their future, addressing each roadblock independently and using any setbacks as opportunities for growth.

-Types of Treatment Offered at Our Hospital in Chandler, AZ
+Types of suicidal ideations treatment offered at Oasis Behavioral Health Hospital in Chandler, AZ

 When patients first arrive at our treatment center, they will undergo a comprehensive assessment so that we will be able to gain a clearer picture of the presenting needs for each individual.
 By completing a thorough evaluation, we will be better able to determine the most appropriate level of care.
 At our hospital for thoughts of suicide, we have an acute inpatient hospital that has been designed for adolescents aged 11-17 and adults aged 18 and older who are in need of a secure environment in order to find stabilization and recovery.